martinwheatman/enguageMirror/doc/httpd.md

   ````
 + Build and run the WebServer class:
   ````
-  C:\> javac org\enguage\Webserver.java
+  C:\> javac org\enguage\WebServer.java
   ````
-  in a Windows/DOS shell, or in Linux:
+  in a Windows/DOS box, or in Linux bash shell:
   ````
   $ javac org/enguage/WebServer.java
   ````